jiangyigithub/atomic-habit/zahara_listening/daily.md

   But then he said he felt like he put himself out there

   I didn't reciprocate
+        but you didn't

   I deserve this

   I didn't realize what I had until I lost him

         you're just gonna have to put yourself out there if you want him back

 ### scenario two